-The sound of the city in the Twenties, Thirties and Forties – all Jazz?!
+The sounds of the city in the Twenties, Thirties and Forties – all Jazz?!

-The stories from the time of the Weimar Republic or National Socialism are warning and entertaining at the same time.
+The stories from the time of the Weimar Republic or National Socialism are meaningful and thrilling at the same time.

-In order to approach the sound of the city it needs a short preword:
+In order to approach The sounds of the city it needs a short preword:

 “Jazz” as a term always has been problematic.
 “All that Jazz!” meant something like “All that mud!” in the beginning of the 19th century in America, where he came up.
 The devaluation is further enhanced.
 It were Euro-American people, who were promoting the term as a label for a music created predominantly by African American people.
 So the term has a racist dimension!